Car accident lawyer answers questions about how Medicare covers auto accident injuries in Michigan

 But not by Medicare.

-In fact, Medicare covers auto accident-related injuries in a limited capacity.
+In fact, Medicare covers auto accident-related injuries in Michigan in a limited capacity.
 Below are some of the important medical services that it does not cover:

 - In-home attendant care